Florida Dental Assistant Requirements

 Florida Certification Requirements

-To legally perform Expanded Functions (EFDA) and Dental Radiology procedures in the State of Florida, dental assistants are required to complete training and earn certifications from a Florida Board of Dentistry–approved school.
+To legally perform Expanded Functions (EFDA) or Dental Radiology procedures in Florida, dental assistants must:

-Academy for Dental Assistants is an Approved Provider through the Florida Board of Dentistry for both the Expanded Functions Dental Assistant (EFDA) and Dental Radiology Certification courses.
+Academy for Dental Assistants is an Approved Provider through the Florida Board of Dentistry for both EFDA and Dental Radiology Certification courses.

 DANB Certification Notice

-Florida does not require or accept DANB CDA (Certified Dental Assistant) credentials for state certification purposes.
+Florida does not require or accept DANB-CDA (Certified Dental Assistant) credentials for state certification.

-However, dental assistants who earned their DANB–CDA prior to 2009 are grandfathered in and may continue to work under that credential.
+However, dental assistants who earned their DANB–CDA before 2009 are grandfathered in and may continue to work under that credential.

 Licensing Clarification